DataDog/integrations-core/cilium/README.md

 2. [Restart the Agent][5].

 #### Log Collection
-Cilium contains two types of logs, `cilium-agent` logs and `cilium-operator` logs.
+Cilium contains two types of logs: `cilium-agent` and `cilium-operator`.

 #### Available for Agent >6.0
 1. Collecting logs is disabled by default in the Datadog Agent.
 Enable it in your [daemonset configuration][4]: